WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 4. After opening settings go to General > VPN & Device Management
 5. Install the Query Device UDID profile
 6. You should be redirected back to ESign
-7. Now go down to [Downloads](#downloads), click the link and then go into certificates, download the ESign certificates, and the Certificates should be downloaded
+7. Now go down to [Downloads](#downloads), click the link and then go into certificates, download the certificates, and the Certificates should be downloaded
-8. Extract the ESign-Certificates.zip and select the one that corresponds to the ESign app in VPN & Device Management
+8. Extract the Certificates.zip and keep in mind the one that corresponds to your ESign app in VPN & Device Management
 9. Go into ESign Settings and click on Import Resources
-10. Find and select the certificate you selected back in Step 8 and click on Import
+10. Find and select the .p12 file you chose back in Step 8 and click on Import
 11. Now go over to AppStore in ESign and click on App Source
 12. Click on the plus icon and paste in the sources from [here](#esign-sources), click on add all
 13. You now have setup ESign with all sources ready to install apps